-29 Customer participation compulsoryconnection
+29 Customer connection

-- (1) A person who is the Any owner or occupier of unimproved land may apply to the Authority for a connection to service that land the network. - Where the connection to the Authority's network; or situated outside lies within the full service zone, the Authority must on the request of the owner supply a connection to the network. - (3) At least 1 owner of a building must apply to the Authority for a connection to service that building unless the building is- - (a) derelict; or - (b) a structure associated with another building on the same land that already has a connection to the Authority's network; or - (c) neither designed nor used for occupation by persons; or - (d) used exclusively for storage purposes; or - (e) situated outside the full service zone. - The Authority may on the request of the owner establish 1 or more connections to any land or building. - (4) If 2 or more connections are established, the Authority must separately meter those connections and may charge rates that reflect any differing use of each connection. - (5) The Authority may make a periodic charge, regardless of whether a customer uses water from a connection, for the availability of water to that connection. - (5)(6) In this section, owner means, in respect of- - (a) Crown land, CIIC: - (b) native freehold land that is neither leased nor the subject of an occupation right, each adult person who actually occupies the building on that land: - (c) leased land, each of the lessees named in the lease or, if that lease has been assigned, each of the assignees named in the most recent deed of assignment:

-- (d) an occupation right having 5 registered landowners or fewer, each of those landowners: - (e) an occupation right having 6 or more registered landowners, each of those landowners who resides in the Cook Islands, or, if no registered landowner resides in the Cook Islands, each adult who occupies the building on that land. - (6) A person who fails, without reasonable excuse, to comply with subsection (2) commits an offence punishable on conviction by a fine not exceeding \$5,000.
+- (1) Any owner may apply to the Authority for a connection to the network. - (2) Where the connection to the network lies within the full service zone the Authority must on the request of the owner supply a connection to the network. - (3) The Authority may on the request of the owner establish 1 or more connections to any land or building. - (4) If 2 or more connections are established, the Authority must separately meter those connections and may charge rates that reflect any differing use of each connection. - (5) In this section, owner means, in respect of- - (a) Crown land, CIIC: - (b) native freehold land that is neither leased nor the subject of an occupation right, each adult person who actually occupies the building on that land: - (c) leased land, each of the lessees named in the lease or, if that lease has been assigned, each of the assignees named in the most recent deed of assignment: - (d) an occupation right having 5 registered landowners or fewer, each of those landowners: - (e) an occupation right having 6 or more registered landowners, each of those landowners who resides in the Cook Islands, or, if no registered landowner resides in the Cook Islands, each adult who occupies the building on that land.